dknight/ohlc-resampler/README.md

 from Binance Cryptocurrency market data into OHLCV candles to simulate market behavior and test trading algorithms.

+## Word of warning!

+At the moment this is very raw alpha version and cannot give any guarantee in data correctness.
+Also no any further backwards compatibility guaranteed.

 ## Compilation and installation

 There is nothing special required to compile and run this software.